franciswarui/franciswarui.github.io/_posts/2025-10-15-powerbidashboard.md

 ---

-## here is the link to the drive that host my power bi dashboard work:
+## here is the link to the drive that host my power bi dashboard for the stakeholders:
 https://drive.google.com/drive/folders/1Um3rCQRceU1PcQjitkTHACa7SXIDWdpS?usp=drive_link
 ---